s19962/test-api-gw/README.md

 Test application for educational purposes

-And now it is changed
+And now it is changed - again